Electric upright bass: Usage

 Les Claypool playing an NS Design EUB.
 The bow, held in a quiver, can be seen waiting for use.

 EUBs are used in a wide range of styles of music, from jazz fusion and jazz to Cuban music and rock music.
-While four string EUBs are most common, using the same E,A,D,G tuning (from lowest to highest-pitched strings) as the double bass and bass guitar, 5-, 6-, 7- and 8-string models are also available (though instruments other than four or five strings are uncommon).
+While four string EUBs are most common, using the same E, A, D, G tuning (from lowest to highest-pitched strings) as the double bass and bass guitar, 5-, 6-, 7- and 8-string models are also available (though instruments other than four or five strings are uncommon).
 Like the double bass, most EUBs can be plucked ("pizzicato") or bowed.
 For an EUB to be bowed, it must have a curved bridge, so that the bow can be used on all of the individual strings.

 History

 The first production electric upright basses were developed independently in the mid-1930s by Regal, Vega and Rickenbacker.
 However, in the 1930s and 1940s, neither the transducers nor the amplification equipment then available could accurately reproduce the deep tones of the acoustic double bass.
 This may have contributed to the lack of public interest in either the electric upright basses or Paul Tutmarc's bass guitar-style instruments that emerged in the 1930s.

-In comparison with other electronically amplified string instruments, such as the electric violin, viola and cello, the EUB has been taken up by a wider range of players, perhaps because a traditional upright bass's size and weight makes it challenging to transport when compared to smaller instruments in the family.
+As technology has improved over the decades, EUBs have seen wide use in a variety of musical styles.
+Due to complications with transporting a traditional string bass, the EUB has probably seen more common use than other electronically amplified string instruments, such as the electric violin, viola and cello.